Yoshinobu Takeda (Aikido)

-Yoshinobu Takeda (武田義信, Takeda Yoshinobu) (born January 1, 1940) is a Japanese aikido instructor currently living in the Japan.
+Yoshinobu Takeda (武田義信, Takeda Yoshinobu) (born January 1, 1940) is a Japanese aikido instructor currently living in Japan.
 He is an 8th dan ranked Aikikai aikido master teacher.
 Takeda is among the few living people who studied directly under aikido founder Morihei Ueshiba.

 Takeda began training at the Aikikai Hombu Dojo in 1960.
 During his time there, he trained with master teachers including Kisshomaru Ueshiba, Sadateru Arikawa, Hiroshi Tada and Nobuyoshi Tamura.
 His primary teacher was Seigo Yamaguchi.